progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Jessica, Josie, and John inform the integrators that the `featureA` and `featureBee` branches on the server are ready for integration into the mainline.
 After they integrate these branches into the mainline, a fetch will bring down the new merge commits, making the commit history look like Figure 5-14.-->

-Jessica, Josie und John informieren jetzt ihre Integration Manager, daß die Ändeurngen in den Branches `featureA` und `featureBee` fertig sind und in die Hauptlinie in `master` übernommen werden können.
+Jessica, Josie und John informieren jetzt ihre Integration Manager, dass die Ändeurngen in den Branches `featureA` und `featureBee` fertig sind und in die Hauptlinie in `master` übernommen werden können.
 Nachdem das geschehen ist, wird `git fetch` die neuen Merge Commits herunter laden und die Commit Historie in etwa wie folgt aussehen (Bild 5-14):

 <!--Figure 5-14.
 Jessica’s history after merging both her topic branches.-->